3D printed bottle opener

 What is 3D Printing ?

-At this time a 3D printer for the home costs around £1500 and printing times are relatively slow compared to a standard printer, that said a standard printer only prints 1 layer to create and image and a 3D printer printer multiple layers which make up the item of your choice
+At this time (2018) a cheap 3D printer for the home costs around £130+ and printing times are relatively slow compared to a the more expensive machines which cost in excess of £2000.

 After reading all the articles above and looking around the web in general on the abilities of this relatively new technology a few conclusion could be drawn.

-In the foreseeable future the average Joe down the street could produce any small part or item that currently has to be manufactured in a factory and in turn this could produce more jobs all be it self employed than less.
+These days Joe Bloggs down the street could produce any small part or item that currently has to be manufactured in a factory and in turn this could produce more jobs all be it self employed than less.
 My reasoning for this is quite simple, in the last hundred years the workforce needed to produce many of the items we take for granted has been reduced by over 75% due to as mentioned above the “assembly line” and “robotics”, manufacturer’s want to make things cheaply and as efficiently as they can and by reducing labour costs they can make huge savings, this in part is done by having other companies make parts for them which are often over seas in Indonesia and China.